bhattlab/bhattlab_workflows/mge-hotspots/README.md

 2. a directory with reference genomes for the species being analyzed
 3. the genotypes and clusters files produced by mge-finder.

+The `conda-environment.yml` file lists the packages required to create a `minconda` environment suitable for running the analysis.

 These are all tsv's, and the headers are as follows:

 ```